-- Qualified teachers retiring; including teachers taking early retirement or who are retiring through ill-health. - Qualified teachers leaving the profession.
+Qualified teachers retiring; including teachers taking early retirement or who are retiring through ill-health.

+- Qualified teachers leaving the profession "Out of service".
 This group will include those leaving the profession entirely but could also include those moving to other UK education sectors and those leaving on career breaks e.g. maternity leave or secondments outside of the school sector.
-Some of these teachers may re-join a state funded school in England at a later date.
+Some of these teachers may re-join a state funded school in England at a later date. - Teachers who die whilst in service.